CFC response to COVID-19 pandemic - Update 4 October 2021. Read more.

 CFC Response to COVID 19 pandemic – update 4 October 2021

 What is Common Fund for Commodities (CFC) doing about the coronavirus outbreak?

 Responding to the ongoing pandemic of Coronavirus, COVID-19, the Common Fund for Commodities (CFC) has adopted several measures based on most recent guidelines announced by the Government of the Netherlands.
-The present measures are in place until 19 September 2021.
+The new measures are effective as of 25 September 2021.
 At the same time the CFC endeavors to keep up to date with all of the changing guidelines globally, with a specific focus in its Member Countries.
 When the World Health Organization categorized the spread of the virus as a pandemic, it became incumbent on all of us to be innovative in adopting appropriate measures.

 These measures pertain to contingency staffing, working from home and quickly adapting to virtual meetings etc. However, the CFC as an organization that is devoted to the socioeconomic development of commodity producers, remains acutely aware of its enhanced duties at this time of pandemic.
 We are focusing on providing all necessary support to our projects partners assisting them to remain on course during this challenging time.
 The CFC is working hard to remain in contact with the project implementing authorities, providing support to minimize the impact of COVID-19, whenever possible.